mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/mxcloudv4/migrating-to-v4.md

 * In Mendix Cloud v4, the debugger is always active, and does not have to be activated – the **Show Debugger Information** button shows the credentials to connect Mendix Studio Pro to the debugger
     {{% alert color="info" %}}You can only use the debugger if your app is scaled to a single instance.{{% /alert %}}
 * In Mendix Cloud v4, the number of permitted database connections is tied to the RAM of the database environment, rather than being static.
-    * The limit is roughly 100 connections per GB of database RAM – the defaults are perfectly fine for most situations, but you can use the Mendix Runtime settings **ConnectionPoolingMaxActive** and **ConnectionPoolingMaxIdle** to tweak the number of database connections that the Mendix Runtime will set up for each runtime instance.
+    * The limit is roughly 100 connections per GiB of database RAM – the defaults are perfectly fine for most situations, but you can use the Mendix Runtime settings **ConnectionPoolingMaxActive** and **ConnectionPoolingMaxIdle** to tweak the number of database connections that the Mendix Runtime will set up for each runtime instance.
 * In Mendix Cloud v4, there are some circumstances in which your app can run out of file connections
     * The default number of file connections is 50, but this can be increased and you may need to ensure that file connections are not being held open unnecessarily – see the [Other Considerations](/developerportal/deploy/mxcloudv4/#other-considerations) section of *Mendix Cloud v4* for further advice
 * In Mendix Cloud v4, there are some monitoring features which are available in v3 which are not currently available – in particular: